-Issues around global and personal security, healthcare for the 21st century, and optimisation of wireless communications drive our Information Engineering research.
+Issues around global and personal security, healthcare for the 21st century, and optimisation of wireless communications and biophysical communications drive our Information Engineering research.

-Developing fundamental theory and applications relating to the generation, distribution, analysis and use of information in image and video, bioinformatics, health informatics, and optical and wireless communication.
+Developing fundamental theory and applications relating to the generation, distribution, analysis and use of information in image and video, bioinformatics, health informatics, optical and wireless communication, and biophysical communication engineering.

-The Information Engineering Research Group focuses on the development of computational models and algorithms, the analysis of signal, image and other data, and machine learning.
+The Information Engineering Research Group focuses on the development of computational models and algorithms, the analysis of signal, image and other data, biophysical signal propagation, molecular communication engineering, cellular signal processing, and machine learning.

-The Research Group is organised into five research laboratories:
+The Research Group is organised into six research laboratories:

 Performs a wide range of image/video processing research with diverse application areas including video enhancement, scene reconstruction for 3D object modelling and autonomous vehicle navigation, gait recognition for human identification, action/activity recognition for video surveillance, and affective computing for emotion recognition via facial expressions, body language and EEG.
 Lead by Dr Tardi Tjahjadi and Dr Thomas Popham.